“The uninspiring hardware and an app badly in need of a redesign make this experience unpleasant.”

 What do you do when you’re a legacy security company that’s being constantly challenged by newcomers in the DIY sector?
 Smart home tech makes the installation of security systems ranging from the complex to the rudimentary accessible to the everyday user.
 ADT saw that and adopted an “If you can’t beat ’em, join ’em” policy.
 Thus Blue by ADT was born.

-One of the focal points of the Blue by ADT security system is the having camera coverage is crucial to any security system..
+One of the focal points of the Blue by ADT security system is the Blue Doorbell Camera.
 This is a doorbell camera with a 180-degree field of view and facial recognition that can identify who is at your door.
-Your front door is the center of the comings and goings around your home, so
+Your front door is the center of the comings and goings around your home, so having camera coverage is crucial to any security system.

 The hardware for the doorbell is not particularly exciting.
 I reviewed the Pearl Gray version that has a modern, if slightly boring look.
 Basically, it’s a rounded rectangle.
 At the top is a large black camera lens that defaults to 130 degrees, but you can expand to 180 degrees, if you don’t mind a little fisheye effect.
 Every Blue by ADT device comes with a diagonal slash across the bottom that glows blue when the device is in operation, which is a nice accent.
 The ring light around the doorbell is a nice addition to the aesthetic that neatly shows people where the button is, lest they smudge the camera lens thinking it’s a button.